Deduktiva/magnolia-python/Python/Doc/library/decimal.rst

       ``context`` argument; if neither argument is given the rounding mode of the current thread's context is used.

-      If *watchexp* is set (default), then an error is returned whenever the resulting exponent is greater than :attr:`Emax` or less than :attr:`Etiny`.
+      An error is returned whenever the resulting exponent is greater than :attr:`~Context.Emax` or less than :meth:`~Context.Etiny`.

    .. method:: radix()